DSAutomations/dockerhass-docs/DockerHASS-docs.md

 # Images
  Images are at the core of docker, we're going to use a set of them to create our environment.
 You can create your own, but that is beyond the scope of this guide.
 For today, we're going to use public images from [Docker Hub](https://hub.docker.com).

 The first time we launch our stack, the images will be downloaded and cached on our system.
-Subsequent runs will utilize these downloaded images
+Subsequent runs will utilize these downloaded images unless the image gets updated, in which case the newest will be downloaded.

 ,